pinellolab/EPInformer/README.md

 </p>

 ### 3. Enhancer activity prediction and TF motif discovery
-To predict cell-type-specific enhancer activity, we provide sequence-based predictors trained on H3K27ac and DNase signals in *K562* and *GM12878* cell lines separately.
+To predict cell-type-specific enhancer activity, we provide sequence-based predictors trained on H3K27ac and DNase signals in K562 and GM12878 cell lines separately.
 Enhancer activity was calculated using the [ABC score](https://github.com/broadinstitute/ABC-Enhancer-Gene-Prediction).
 Additionally, [Tangermeme]([https://github.com/ilyes495/tangermeme/tree/main](https://github.com/jmschrei/tangermeme)) was used to perform in-silico saturation mutagenesis (ISM) on the enhancer sequence to identify key motifs contributing to the predicted activity.
 The notebook ([3_predict_enhancer_activity.ipynb](https://github.com/JasonLinjc/EPInformer/blob/main/3_predict_enhancer_activity.ipynb)) is available for experimenting with enhancer activity prediction and transcription factor motif discovery.
 <p align="center">
   <img height="500" src="images/KLF1_enhancer_motifs.png">
 </p>

 ## Training
-You can re-train EPInformer models on K562/GM12878 data using the command lines:
+You can re-train EPInformer models on K562 and GM12878 data using the command lines:

 ```
 # Download K562 and GM12878 data